Welcome Robot Enthusiasts!

 wpe10.jpg (2143 bytes)

 Here is a quick list of tools every robot builder should have if you want to be able to create, repair and debug any robotic creations.
-For a complete list download the
+For a complete list download the Tools .pdf which includes in-depth details and pictures.

 The most important tools is a Multimeter.
 I recommend a digital multimeter.
 There is no need to buy an expensive meter, some of which can cost as much as $399 for advanced meters from Fluke.
 You can get a cheap digital meter from Jameco or Circuit Specialists for $9.99-$13.
 This will allow you to take a wide range of DC and AC voltage/current, read resistance, check diodes, check transistors and capacitance.
 You'll also want to buy a set of alligator test leads, which you can find at Radio Shack.